RAIVNLab/neural-priming/README.md

 - Torchvision Datasets: The 6 transfer learning datasets (StanfordCars, FGVC Aircraft, Flowers102, OxfordPets, and SUN397) will automatically be downloaded upon running the training code.

-- The other datasets (ImageNetV2, ImageNet-a, r, and sketch) can be found on their respective webpages).
+- The other datasets (ImageNetV2, ImageNet-a, r, and sketch) can be found on their respective webpages.
 For ImageNetV2 we use the *ImageNetV2-matched-frequency* version.

 ## Train and Evaluate Models